-- Conflicts of Interest Policy and Declaration of Gifts, Hospitality & Sponsorship Policy and Procedure.
-This sets out how we wish our GP membership, board and committee members, staff and contractors to behave and the measures we will take to manage conflicts of interest
+- Conflicts of Interest Policy and Standards of Business Conduct Policy, which are included in our Governance Handbook.
+As well as a Declaration of Gifts, Hospitality & Sponsorship Policy and Procedure.
+These set out how we wish our board and committee members, staff and contractors to behave and the measures we will take to manage conflicts of interest

-- Register of Interests for all our staff, GP member partners and other practice staff involved in our business, contractors and board and committee members.
+- Register of Interests for all our staff, staff involved in our business, contractors and board and committee members.
 This clearly set out everyone’s interests so it is much easier to identify a conflict and manage it

 - Register of Gifts, Hospitality and Sponsorship showing where offers of gifts, hospitality and sponsorship have been made and if these have been declined or accepted